-In addition, we do not currently have the capability to manufacture product candidates for use in the conduct of our clinical trials, and we lack the resources and the capability to manufacture any of our product candidates on a clinical or commercial scale without the use of third-party manufacturers.
-We plan to rely on third-party manufacturers, and their responsibilities will include purchasing from third-party suppliers the materials necessary to produce our product candidates for our clinical trials and regulatory approval.
-We expect there to be a limited number of suppliers for some of the raw materials that we expect to use to manufacture our product candidates, and we may not be able to identify alternative suppliers to prevent a possible disruption of the manufacture of our product candidates for our clinical trials, and, if approved, ultimately for commercial sale.
-Although we generally do not expect to begin a clinical trial unless we believe we have a sufficient supply of a product candidate, could delay completion of our clinical trials and potential trining for regulatory approval of our product candidates, which would harm our business and results of operations.
+We currently do not have the capability to manufacture product candidates for use in the conduct of our clinical trials, and we currently lack the resources and the capability to manufacture any of our product candidates on a clinical or commercial scale without the use of third-party manufacturers.
+Until the completion of our cGMP manufacturing facility, we plan to rely in part on third-party manufacturers, and their responsibilities will include purchasing from third-party suppliers the materials necessary to produce our product candidates for our clinical trials and regulatory approval.
+We expect there to be a limited number of suppliers for some of the raw materials that we expect to use to manufacture our product candidates, and we may not be able to identify alternative suppliers to prevent a possible disruption of the manufacture of our product candidates or ur clinical trials, and, if approved, ultimately for commercial scale.
+Even after the completion of our cGMP manufacturing facility, we may not be able to manufacture product candidates or there may be substantial technical or logistical challenges to supporting manufacturing demand for products candidates.
+We may also fail to comply with cGMP requirements and standards which would not enable us to utilize the manufacturing facility to make clinical trial supply.

-We do not yet have sufficient information to reliably estimate the cost of the commercial manufacturing ofour product candidates and our current costs to manufacture our drug products may not be commercially feasible, and the actual cost to manufactureour product candidates could materially and adversely affect the commercial viability of our product candidates.
+Although we generally do not expect to begin a clinical trial unless we believe we have a sufficient supply of a product candidate to complete the trial, any significant delay or discontinuity in the supply of a product candidate, or the raw materials or other material components in the manufacture of the product candidate, could delay completion of our clinical trials and potential timing for regulatory approval of our product candidates, which would harm our business and results of operations.
+We do not yet have sufficient information to reliably estimate the cost of the commercial manufacturing of our product candidates and our current costs to manufacture our drug products may not be commercially feasible, and the actual cost to manufacture our product candidates could materially and adversely affect the commercial viability of our product candidates.
 As a result, we may never be able to develop a commercially viable product.